 - Jerome Robbins (1918–1998) is probably best known for his work with Leonard Bernstein.
 He broke through as a choreographer with an experimental ballet about three sailors on leave in New York City, Fancy Free, which he then helped rework into the hit 1944 musical On the Town.
 Known for being temperamental and difficult to work with, he conceived, choreographed, and directed the 1957 original production of West Side Story and won an Oscar for co-directing the 1961 film version (despite quitting early in the process due to creative differences).
 He also choreographed and directed the original production of Fiddler on the Roof.
 He acted as an uncredited “show doctor,” rescuing several floundering Broadway shows, including A Funny Thing Happened on the Way to the Forum and Funny Girl.

 - Vaslav Nijinsky (1889–1950) was known as the greatest male dancer of his era, but what he really wanted to do was choreograph.
-His boss at the Ballets Russes, Sergei Diaghilev, gave him the opportunity in 1912 with The Afternoon of a Faun, set to the music of Debussy, and a year later a riot broke out at the premiere of another ballet he choreographed, his choreography of Stravinsky’s The Rite of Spring.
+His boss at the Ballets Russes, Sergei Diaghilev, gave him the opportunity in 1912 with The Afternoon of a Faun, set to the music of Claude Debussy, and a year later a riot broke out at the premiere of another ballet he choreographed, his choreography of Igor Stravinsky’s The Rite of Spring.
 (The exact cause of the riot is unclear.)
 In 1919 Nijinsky was diagnosed with schizophrenia.
 He never danced again in public, and spent much of the rest of his life in various asylums and institutions.

 - Alvin Ailey (1931–1989) was a pioneering African-American choreographer.
 He originally danced in the Horton Dance Company run by his mentor Lester Horton.
 After Horton’s unexpected death in 1953, Ailey took over as its artistic director.
 In 1958 he formed Alvin Ailey American Dance Theater in New York City.
-His best-known work, Revelations, was based on his upbringing in Texas and is divided into three parts titled “Pilgrim of Sorrow,” “Take Me to the Water,” and “Move Members, Move.”
+His best-known work, Revelations, was based on his upbringing in Texas and is divided into three parts, titled “Pilgrim of Sorrow,” “Take Me to the Water,” and “Move Members, Move.”
 “Move Members, Move” emphasizes gospel music, including the traditional spiritual “Sinner Man,” and concludes with the number “Rocka My Soul in the Bosom of Abraham,” which recreates a joyous church service.

 - Pierre Beauchamp (1631–1705) taught dance to French King Louis XIV at Versailles for over two decades.
-An early director of the Western world’s first dance institution, the Académie Royale de Danse, he collaborated extensively with Molière’s acting company and composer Jean-Baptiste Lully.
+An early director of the Western world’s first dance institution, the Académie Royale de Danse, he collaborated extensively with Molière’s acting company and the composer Jean-Baptiste Lully.
 He is often credited with codifying the five basic feet positions in ballet.
 His system of dance notation, later revised by Raoul-Auger Feuillet and Pierre Rameau and today known as “Beauchamp-Feuillet notation,” was used until the late 1700s.

-- Agnes de Mille (1905–1993), niece of film director Cecil B. DeMille and granddaughter of economist Henry George, worked extensively with American Ballet Theater, but the Ballet Russe de Monte Carlo commissioned her most famous work, Rodeo.
+- Agnes de Mille (1905–1993), the niece of the film director Cecil B. DeMille and granddaughter of the economist Henry George, worked extensively with American Ballet Theater, but the Ballet Russe de Monte Carlo commissioned her most famous work, Rodeo.
 That ballet, featuring music by Aaron Copland (possibly assisted by an uncredited Leonard Bernstein), details a love rectangle between characters known as American Cowgirl, Champion Roper, Head Wrangler, and Rancher’s Daughter.
 Her other notable stage ballets include Three Virgins and a Devil and Fall River Legend (based on the life of Lizzie Borden).
 De Mille also found success in musical theater, creating a revolutionary “dream ballet” for Rodgers and Hammerstein’s Oklahoma!.

 - Twyla Tharp (1941–present) made her mark in the mid-1970s with the “crossover ballets” Deuce Coupe (performed by the Joffrey Ballet to music by The Beach Boys) and Push Comes to Shove (starring Mikhail Baryshnikov), both marked by a fusion of diverse musical and dance styles.
 She found success on Broadway with the “jukebox musical” Movin’ Out, set to the catalog of Billy Joel; she subsequently built musicals around the songs of Bob Dylan and Frank Sinatra.
 She created the children’s ballet The Princess and the Goblin and collaborated with director Milos Forman on the Hollywood films Hair, Ragtime, and Amadeus.